metagov/daostar/DAOIPs/daoip-3.md

 An *attestation issuer*, or just issuer, is an entity that issues and manages attestations on behalf of some other entity such as a DAO.

-Every issuer conforming to DAOIP-## MUST implement an `issuerURI` endpoint describing the issuer and listing endpoints that it supports, following the Attestation Issuer JSON Schema below:
+Every issuer conforming to DAOIP-3 MUST implement an `issuerURI` endpoint describing the issuer and listing endpoints that it supports, following the Attestation Issuer JSON Schema below:

 ```json
 {